 Nov.
 9 has been a very eventful day through the decades.
 A pair of the most successful brothers in National Hockey League history made their mark on this date.
-Also, a handful of long streaks both began and came to an end and some of the all-time greats in Toronto and Montreal had memorable nights.
+Also, a handful of long streaks both began and came to an end, and some of the all-time greats in Toronto and Montreal had memorable nights.
 So, let’s take our daily journey back in time to relive all the best moments.

 Esposito Brothers Rule the Day